mantil-io/go-lambda-examples/pt2/README.md

 }
 ```

-*aws/aws-lambda-go* package provides Go structs for unpacking this payload type.
+*aws/aws-lambda-go* package provides Go structs for unpacking this payload.
 For the request that is [APIGatewayV2HTTPRequest](https://github.com/aws/aws-lambda-go/blob/main/events/apigw.go#L51-L64) and the response that API Gateway expect is defined in [APIGatewayV2HTTPResponse](https://github.com/aws/aws-lambda-go/blob/main/events/apigw.go#L123-L130).
-We are using this two types in the signature of our [handler](handler.main.go#L27) function and *lambda** package will handle unmarshal of the request and marshaling of the response.
+We are using this two types in the signature of our [handler](handler.main.go#L27) function and *lambda* package will handle unmarshal of the request and marshaling of the response.

 Code in handler shows how to get request body.
 We need to [decode](handler/main.go#L64-L73) it from base64.